hydpy-dev/hydpy/hydpy/docs/rst/modelcollection.rst

 ================

-In :ref:`HydPy`, many models are divided into groups (e.g. :ref:`HydPy-L`) and subgroups (e.g. :ref:`HydPy-L-Land`).
+In :ref:`HydPy`, many models are divided into groups (e.g. :ref:`HydPy-L`) and subgroups (e.g. `HydPy-L-Land`).

 The existence of the groups is primarily due to historical reasons.
-For example, all subgroups related to the original `LARSIM`_ model are part of group :ref:`HydPy-L`, despite their different functionality (:ref:`HydPy-L-Land` for modelling "land processes", :ref:`HydPy-L-Stream` for modelling "stream processes", and :ref:`HydPy-L-Lake` for modelling "lake processes").
+For example, all subgroups related to the original `LARSIM`_ model are part of group :ref:`HydPy-L`, despite their different functionality (`HydPy-L-Land` for modelling "land processes", `HydPy-L-Stream` for modelling "stream processes", and `HydPy-L-Lake` for modelling "lake processes").

 The separation into subgroups is of greater importance.
-Each subgroup (e.g. :ref:`HydPy-L-Land`) consists of one base model (e.g. |lland|) and a number of application models (e.g. |lland_v1|).
-The base models offer basic features like model parameter classes (e.g. |KG|), sequence classes (e.g. |lland_fluxes.NKor|) and process equation methods (e.g.
+Each subgroup consists of one base model (e.g. |lland|) and a number of application models (e.g. |lland_v1|).
+The base models offer basic features like model parameter classes (e.g. |lland_control.KG|), sequence classes (e.g. |lland_fluxes.NKor|) and process equation methods (e.g.
 |lland_model.calc_nkor_v1|), but cannot perform an actual simulation run.
 This is the task of the application models, which select different parameters, sequences, and process equations in a meaningful combination and order.

 If not stated otherwise, all models can be freely combined and applied on arbitrary simulation time steps.
 It is, for example, possible to